Clarity Smart Contract Language

 The other unwrap functions are all variations that exit the current control flow in a slightly different manner.

 unwrap! takes an optional or response as the first input and a throw value as the second input.
-It follows the same unwrapping behaviour of try! , but instead of propagating the the none or the err it will return the the throw value instead.
+It follows the same unwrapping behaviour of try! , but instead of propagating the none or the err it will return the the throw value instead.

 (unwrap! (some "wrapped string") (err "unwrap failed"))